MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/accounts-payable/mobile-invoice-approvals.md

 ### Workflow actions

-To add workflow actions, use the **VendMobileInvoiceHeaderDetails** page in Finance and Operations.
+To add workflow actions, use the **VendMobileInvoiceHeaderDetails** page.
 To open this page, replace the name of the menu item in the URL, as you did earlier.
 Then open the mobile designer from the **Settings** (gear) button.
 Follow these steps to add workflow actions on the details page.
 You must have invoices assigned to you that are in the appropriate state to make the workflow actions available to you that you are going to design for.

 #### Record workflow actions
 1. Click the **Edit** button to start edit mode in the workspace.